jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 As I see it, there are three aspects to writing synthesizable SystemVerilog
 code: the particular features of the language to use, the style and idioms employed in using those features, and the tooling support for a design.
+Good coding style can help achieve better results in synthesis and simulation, as well as producing code that contains less errors and is understandable, reusable, and easily modifiable.
+Many of the observations in this note relate to coding style.
+The next secitons give some context around the use of SystemVerilog in digital design, or you can [skip ahead](#guidance) to the guidance.

 ### The SystemVerilog language

-A subset of SysemVerilog is used for specifying synthesizable circuits.
 SystemVerilog (which subsumed Verilog as of the 2009 standardisation) is a unified language, serving distinct purposes of modern hardware design.
-These
+These can be enumerated as:
-are:

-- circuit design/specification at different levels of abstraction:
+- Circuit design/specification at different levels of abstraction:
-    * behavioural
+    * Behavioural.
-    * structural/register-transfer level (RTL)
+    * Structural/register-transfer level (RTL).
-    * gate
+    * Gate.
-    * switch/transistor;
+    * Switch/transistor.
-- testbench-based verification;
+- Testbench-based verification.
-- specification of formal properties; and
+- Specification of formal properties.
-- specification of functional coverage.
+- Specification of functional coverage.

-The SystemVerilog language provides specific features to serve each of these purposes.
-For hardware synthesis, each level of abstraction uses a different language subset, generally with fewer features at lower levels.
+SystemVerilog provides specific features to serve each of these purposes.
+For circuit specification, each level of abstraction uses a different language subset, generally with fewer features at lower levels.
 Behavioural design uses the procedural features of SystemVerilog (with little regard for the structural realisation of the circuit).
 RTL design specifies a circuit in terms